TechStrike/wp-deportation-clock/README.md

 #Deportation Clock
 ====================

-A Wordpress port of the Deportation Clock.
+A WordPress port of the Deportation Clock.
 It currently provides a simple widget that can be used inside of any WordPress theme.

 ##Features
-* Simple way to show the urgency of the Deporation crisis
+* Simple way to show the urgency of the Deportation crisis
 * Easily change the background art
 * Set your own action link
 * Set your own widget title

 ##Installation
-It is a standard plug-in.
+It is a standard WordPress plug-in.
+Tested on WordPress 3.5.x, 3.4.x.
+Please submit any issues found on lower versions.
+Goal is 2.9+.

-#####Method 1
+#####Method 1 (pending)
 Search for the plug-in from inside of your WordPress admin and install.

 #####Method 2
-Download the plug-in [zip link] and upload it to the plugins folder of your WordPress using sftp.
+Download the plug-in [zip link], unzip it, and upload it to the plugins folder of your WordPress using sftp.

 #####Method 3
 Download the plug-in [zip link] and upload it via the admin, under Plugins -> Add New -> Upload